k0sproject/k0s/docs/external-runtime-deps.md

 the requirements. k0s will check the Linux kernel release as part of its pre-flight checks and issue a warning if it's below 3.10.

-The list covers ONLY the k0s/kubernetes components’ needs on worker nodes.
+The list covers ONLY the k0s/Kubernetes components' needs on worker nodes.
 Your own workloads may require more.

 <!-- Kernel config nesting is taken from the v4.3 kernel's menuconfig structure. -->